We’ve all heard the clichés about focusing on the customer…

 What is customer orientation?

-Customer orientation is a business philosophy that puts the needs of the customer over the needs of the business.
-It's a way of thinking that aligns your business goals with your customers' goals.
+Customer orientation is a business approach that puts the needs of the customer over the needs of the business.
+Customer-oriented companies understand that the business won’t thrive unless it consistently improves customer focus.
+It’s a way of thinking that aligns your business goals with your customers’ goals.

-Here are some other companies who have made customer orientation part of their DNA:
+What is an example of customer orientation?
+Here are four examples of companies that have made customer orientation part of their DNA:

 The retail giant is well-known for creating positive customer experiences.